Metastability for the contact process on the preferential attachment graph: Preliminaries

 Conditionally on $\psi_1,\ldots,\psi_n$, let $\{U_{k,i}\}_{k=1,\ldots,n, i=1,\ldots,m}$ be a sequence of independent random variables, with $U_{k,i} \sim \kU([0,S_{k-1}])$.
 Start with the vertex set $V_n=\{v_1, \ldots, v_n\}$.
 For $j< k$, join $v_j$ and $v_k$ by as many edges as the number of indices $ i \in \{1,\ldots,m\},$ such that $U_{k,i} \in I_j$.
 Denote the resulting random graph by $G_n.$

-Then $G_n$ has the same distribution as the sequential model of the preferential attachment graph. \end{theo} From now on, we always consider the random multi-graph $G_n$ constructed as in this theorem.
+Then $G_n$ has the same distribution as the sequential model of the preferential attachment graph. \end{theo} We remark that in \cite{BBCS2}, the authors state the theorem for $m\geq 2$.
+However, their proof also works properly when $m=1$.

+From now on, we always consider the random multi-graph $G_n$ constructed as in this theorem.

 We now look at the local structure of $G_n$.
 It was shown in \cite{BBCS2} that $G_n$ is locally tree-like, with some subtle degree distribution that we now recall.
-First we fix some constants:
+First we define some constants:

 Note that $1/2 \leq \chi <1$ and $0 < \psi \leq 1$.
 Let $F \sim \Gamma(m+2mr,1)$ and $F' \sim\Gamma(m+2mr+1,1)$.